In a perfect blend of the old and new, Willie Nelson spins a silky smooth delivery of one of Frank Sinatra’s most memorable hits, “Summer Wind.”

 The deep echoes in Nelson’s voice makes you wonder if he’s lost in thought, remembering those who have gone before him and how fleeting life can be.
 There’s a haunting tone that brings back memories of Sinatra, The Rat Pack, and when life was so much simpler.

-My Way is scheduled to drop September 19 and will include memorable hits such as “Fly Me to the Moon,” “My Way,” and “What Is This Thing Called Love” featuring Norah Jones.
+My Way dropped September 19 and includes memorable hits such as “Fly Me to the Moon,” “My Way,” and “What Is This Thing Called Love” featuring Norah Jones.

 The fact Nelson decided to do a whole album of Sinatra is no surprise.
 He enjoys paying tribute to the legends who came before him.
 Just a few years ago, he did an entire album of songs that were written by Greta and Ira Gershwin.

 Nelson and Sinatra were also pretty good friends.
 The pair appeared in a TV spot for NASA in the 1980s.